Farouk Al-Kasim: Early life

+Studies in England

+After receiving a stipend of 40 dinar monthly for food, lodging, books, and other supplies, Al-Kasim flew to London for his studies.
+He stayed at a hotel with two others he had been acquainted with on the plane ride.
+From London, they travelled to Guildford to study for a General Certificate of Education at Guildford Technical College.
+After passing an exam, Al-Kasim travelled to London to take the advanced level of the certificate at Chelsea Polytechnic.
+After a vacation in Iraq, he was accepted into the Royal School of Mines at the Imperial College London.
+He was one of six students in his class.

+In 1956, Al-Kasim was introduced to a woman from Norway, Solfrid Meek.
+After falling in love with her, he sent a letter to his family in Basra.
+While his father did not reject their relationship, he asked him to reconsider: "When you get children, they will be torn between two different cultures".
+In January 1957, they got engaged.
+On 2 July 1957, the couple were married in London.
+After Al-Kasim had finished his studies, the two travelled to Åndalsnes, Meek's hometown, during their summer vacation.

+Return to Iraq

+After Al-Kasim had finished his petroleum geology studies at the university, he returned to Iraq with his wife.
+They lived on the outskirts of Basra.
+Later he started working for the Iraq Petroleum Company.
+He had three children with his wife in Iraq: two boys and one daughter.
+After his return to Iraq, he was obligated to serve ten years in the military to pay back his free education in London, but as time went on, he started to become more wary of the government.

 Life in Norway

+In 1968, Al-Kasim and his family left Iraq because of their son's medical problems, moving to Oslo, Norway because Norway was the only country to offer the care his son needed; his son had been born with cerebral palsy.
 In 1968, Norway's Ministry of Industry hired Al-Kasim as a consultant.
 His job was to analyse the North Sea exploration results.
 He and his colleagues proposed a white paper giving an important part to state participation.
 This work led to a law, voted unanimously, and the creation of a Norwegian Petroleum Directorate and a national company, Statoil.
 'The Labour government "wanted this to be the new impetus in Norwegian industry.", he says.
 "And for that to be done properly, according to a socialist, the state has to be in the driving seat".
-Al Kasim agreed with that view, and so landed the job of writing the nation's blueprint for how it would organise its fledgling oil industry.'
+Al-Kasim agreed with that view and landed the job of writing the nation's blueprint for how it would organise its fledgling oil industry.'

 He became the director of resource management of the Norwegian Petroleum Directorate and has been given credit for high level of extraction rate of oil from the different fields—45% compared to 25% worldwide, spurring the rate of technological development.